 The Indianapolis Museum of Art at Newfields was founded in 1883 by the suffragette May Wright Sewall and a small group of citizens as the Art Association of Indianapolis.
 Through its long history, its burgeoning collections, and its programs, it has become one of the country’s leading museums.
 The most recent expansion of the museum’s current home was completed in 2006 under the direction of architect Jonathan Hess of Browning Day Mullins Dierdorf.
 Today, the museum campus is one element at Newfields, a complex and rich 150-acre landscape incorporating historic landmarks, parks, and gardens.

-Recognizing the IMA's positive impact on its community, the Museum was named a recipient of the 2009 National Medal for Museum and Library Services — the nation's highest honor for museums and libraries.
-The IMA's commitment to free general admission, programming for schools and teachers, environmental leadership and online initiatives were among cited community contributions in the Museum's selection for the award.
+The museum was named a recipient of the 2009 National Medal for Museum and Library Services — the nation’s highest honor for museums and libraries — for its commitment to free general admission, programming for schools and teachers, and environmental leadership.

 Want to add your own collection to the Artstor Digital Library?
 Learn how to contribute